Final report for FNC21-1265

 I used my existing drag this year to follow the clipper to break up cowpies for fly control and to spread the manure a bit.
 I will be making the trailer mounted drag and roller out of scrap metal and used haybine parts this winter.
 Now that I have worked through the trial of the clipper it seems that the best practice will be to follow the cattle within a couple days with the clipper, starting with all the fence lines, and then hook up the drag to finish the centers.
 The roller will be attached to the back of the trailer and will be lowered when the ground is soft for leveling, and when tillers are tall for crimping.
 Time will tell how often the combination of all three should be used.
 I was able to clip all the pastures 3 or more times this year and the results are great.
 Next year I will document weed growth over the seasons.

 Another facet of our fly control will also be implemented next year as more paddocks are completed.
 On the checkerboard of paddocks with lanes dividing them in rows, we will skip a few paddocks on our daily moves.
 This will leave flies back at the pies and always give the cattle a clean place to lay.
 By the time we get back next door to a grazed area, the clipping dragging will be done.
-We are clearing shallow edges of our woods and building fences 20 feet back behind a few remaining trees to create Silva pasture for shade.
+We are clearing shallow edges of our woods and building fences 20 feet back behind a few remaining trees to create a silvipasture system for shade.
 Planting these areas in red fescue and clover for shade tolerant ground cover provides clean, cool spots to lay.
 For this to be sustainable, the cattle need to be moved before they tear up the ground.
-We are working to have these areas in every paddock, for now limiting them to a couple days in a shared loafing area helps to keep the flies controlled.
+We are working to have these areas in every paddock, for now we are limiting them to a couple days in a shared loafing area helps to keep the flies controlled.
 A further improvement will be shallow buried water lines to move the waters down the lanes in summer with quick connects near paddock gates.

 To finalize the clipper for next season I plan on moving the pick points to offset the unit 6 inches, experiment with larger drive pulleys, try different cutting line, make covers for the top to keep clippings out of the belts, and repaint the primer coat with finish enamel before our field day.